 Hi, my name is Leah!
 I am a therapist, a mom, a wife, and a feminist.
-I fell in love with helping people in 2015, when I decided to make the jump and apply to graduate school to become a therapist.
-Now, I feel incredibly lucky to be part of Therapy for Women and hope that sharing my personal maternal mental health journey will help you understand how it informs my approach as a specialist.
+I fell in love with helping people in 2015.
+That’s when I decided to make the jump and apply to graduate school to become a therapist.
+Now, I feel incredibly lucky to be part of Therapy for Women and hope that sharing my personal maternal mental health journey throughout motherhood will help you understand how it informs my approach as a specialist.

-I wanted to be the “best” mom but felt like the worst mom.
 I longed for pre-baby life and missed spending free time with my husband.
 Though he could tell that I was struggling, I kept my depression a secret.
-I felt alone and anxious because that “happy” feeling I was taught to expect wasn’t there at first, and I had no idea what I was doing.
+I felt alone and anxious because that “happy” feeling I was taught to expect wasn’t there at first.
+And, I had no idea what I was doing.
 In fact, I cried most nights.

 I knew that even though I was struggling as a new mom, I still loved my daughter.
-But I didn’t understand what was happening to me, and was afraid that if I confided in anyone, they would judge me or think that I didn’t deserve my child.
-The thought of seeing a therapist during postpartum was definitely not what I envisioned going into motherhood, but I knew I was not getting any better.
+But I didn’t understand what was happening to me.
+And I was afraid that if I confided in anyone, they would judge me.
+The thought of seeing a therapist during postpartum was definitely not what I envisioned going into motherhood.
+But I also knew I was not getting any better.
 So, I returned to therapy and spoke my truth.
 For the first time since giving birth, I felt heard and understood.

-As time went on and I continued therapy, I was able to find the ability to balance motherhood and self-care without feeling guilty (my new normal).
-I eventually found the connection with my daughter that I was looking for and came to understand that the societal norms for new moms are not the norm for everyone.
+I eventually found the connection with my daughter that I was looking for.
+And I came to understand that the societal norms for new moms are not the norm for everyone.
 And, that is OK!

-Now, I am passionate about helping other mothers navigate motherhood and their matrescence.
-We often forget that, not only do we need to take care of new babies, but we also need to take care of new mothers!
+We often forget that we need to take care of new babies AND new mothers!
 My goal as a therapist is to help individuals who feel alone after giving birth.
-Especially due to the lingering stigma surrounding postpartum struggles, I became certified with The Postpartum Stress Center and remain involved with Postpartum Support International I also understand the importance of couples’ postpartum and enjoy supporting them in rebuilding their connection again after having a baby.
+Especially due to the lingering stigma surrounding postpartum struggles, I became certified with The Postpartum Stress Center and remain involved with Postpartum Support International.
+I also understand the importance of couples’ postpartum period and enjoy supporting them in rebuilding their connection again after having a baby.
 I absolutely love this work!